usaid-cs/yesterday-i-learned/physics.md

 1. We do not have enough nuclear weapons to blow up the moon.
 Even if we do, the moon would just clump back into a moon-size chunk.
 1. [Why does light travel?](http://www.reddit.com/r/explainlikeimfive/comments/22pi7o/eli5_why_does_light_travel) Because **spacetime** is a two-dimensional vector of a set length; an object can travel through space and time.
 In photons' case, they travel entirely through space, and not at all through time (which gives the impression that nothing can ever be "faster" than light).
 For ordinary, massive objects, they mainly travel through time.
 1. Snowflakes can in fact [be alike](http://www.nytimes.com/2016/01/23/science/who-ever-said-no-two-snowflakes-were-alike.html); the major factor is air turbulence, which can be controlled.
+1. [The HyperLoop doesn't work](https://www.youtube.com/watch?v=RNFesa01llk) because the vacuum required is never going to be happen with all the stupid people around.
+(Imagine a loser poking a hole in the loop and everyone is screwed, or a dude throwing a stone into a turbine or something)
+1. Steam can be used to light things on fire, simply by the definition of "steam is hot", if something is hot enough.